halst/test/README.md

 ### `PEG::Node`

 Abstract syntax tree node.
-Such nodes are created during parsing step.
+Such nodes are created during a parsing step.
 Creating them manually is not part of the public API.

 ##### Example